 Now comes the outlining step.
 This part is magic—it hides rough edges and defines the shape.

-I grab a small brush and dip it into a darker paint.
-If I need to, I mix up a new batch to get the right shade.
-I don't outline the entire gemstone with the same thickness.
+They grab a small brush and dip it into a darker paint.
+If they need to, they mix up a new batch to get the right shade.
+They don’t outline the entire gemstone with the same thickness.

-Instead, I focus on the thicker parts at the tops of the surfaces, keeping the center lines lighter.
+Instead, they focus on the thicker parts at the tops of the surfaces, keeping the center lines lighter.

 That contrast makes the whole thing look more three-dimensional.
-At the gemstone's corners (the vertices), I add even more thickness to create tiny reflective surfaces.
+At the gemstone’s corners (the vertices), they add even more thickness to create tiny reflective surfaces.

 They add sparkle and give the illusion of sharp edges.